UnrefinedBrain/vue-upgrade-tool/README.md

 > [!IMPORTANT]
 > Results are not guaranteed to be perfect!
 Please manually verify every single change this tool made.
 There very well may be edge cases I missed.
 Please open an issue if you spot something it did wrong!

+> [!NOTE]
+> vue-metamorph does not print well-formatted code when making changes.
+Use a formatting tool such as eslint or prettier to fix formatting in accordance with your project's code style conventions

 ## Vue

 | Plugin | Type | Link to migration guide |